-Found yourself needing legal assistance but you have no idea how to find the right legal professional?
+Found yourself needing legal assistance but you have no idea how to the right legal adviser?
 Not anyone will do, this is your business after all, and all the legalese is making your head hurt!
-We get it; we ask Babs Jamieson of Jamieson Law to share her insight into how to instruct a legal professional in a hassle-free way and get her input on common questions you may have prior to instructing for your business
+We get it; we ask Babs Jameison of Jamieson Law to share her insight into how to instruct a legal professional in a hassle-free way and get her input on common questions you may have prior to instructing for your business

 Solicitor, Lawyer, Attorney, Legal Consultant… What is the difference?

 These terms are very often mixed up in the world of legal, so clarifying the difference is important.
 A lawyer is a generic term that covers anyone involved in the practice of law (so you may see that solicitors and legal consultants are often termed under the umbrella of a ‘lawyer’).
 A legal consultant is very similar, advising individuals, businesses and organisations around the legal obligations that they need to be aware of.
 ‘Solicitor’ is a UK term, and a solicitor is regulated and authorised in the jurisdiction they practice in.
 An attorney is the same as a solicitor, but this is a US term.
 For example, I’m a ‘UK’ solicitor qualified in both Scotland and England.
 However, I’m also qualified in New York and California where I would be deemed an attorney.

 So, how do I know who is the right legal adviser?